-We conclude the paper with a discussion of the implications of our results for problems in other fields such as inferences in probabilistic graphical models and stochastic combinatorial optimization problems.
-Using these results and terminology, it is possible to simplify complexity proofs for those problems and to close some open questions, namely, upper bounds for the computational complexity of various computational tasks related to probabilistic graphical models and two-stage stochastic combinatorial optimization problems.
+We conclude the paper with a discussion of the implications of \mg{these} results for problems in other fields such as inferences in probabilistic graphical models and stochastic combinatorial optimization problems.
+Using these results and terminology, it is possible to simplify complexity proofs for those problems and to \mg{answer} some \mg{important} questions, namely, upper bounds for the computational complexity of various computational tasks related to probabilistic graphical models and two-stage stochastic combinatorial optimization problems.